digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Daml Studio support
 -------------------

-Daml Studio runs a reference model of Canton called the IDE Ledger, this ledger has been updated to support most of the functionality of upgrades in Daml Script.
-The behavior that this ledger does not implement is the
+Daml Studio runs a reference model of Canton called the IDE Ledger.
+This ledger has been updated to support the relevant parts of the Smart Contract Upgrades feature.
-following:

--  Upgrades type checking
-   The Upgrades type errors you get when running daml build are not currently shown as code intelligence in Daml Studio.

--  Contract ID verification
-   This may allow some contract metadata changes to take effect that Canton otherwise would not.

--  Per-submission package preference
-   Any submission to the IDE Ledger mimics a Canton participants default package preference of the most recent package version.

 Testing
 =======